What Is On The EPC Report?

 How Much Do They Cost?

-At Hackney & Leigh we charge you £72 (that price includes VAT) for the Energy Assessor to visit your property and produce the EPC Report.
+At Hackney & Leigh we charge you £120 (including VAT) for the Energy Assessor to visit your property and produce the EPC Report.
 The energy performance certificate for your property is valid for 10 years assuming that no material alterations are made to the property.

 If you would like to arrange for the Energy Assessor to visit your property please contact us, alternatively feel free to email using the contact form on the next tab.